-As a wellness coach, she helps people, through a relationship and intense listening, create an ideal vision for their health and motivates them to answer ever-more deeper questions about their obstacles and creative ways to overcome them.
+As a wellness coach, she helps people, through a relationship and intense listening, to answer ever-more deeper questions about their obstacles and creative ways to overcome them.
 Dr. O’Grady is passionate about working with people interested in living a life that they truly want.

 She was a 1999 U.S. Public Health Service Primary Care Policy Fellow and has received awards from the George Washington University for outstanding teaching.
 In addition, she has completed a series of courses at the Parent Encouragement Program, a practical, proven approach to childrearing based upon the Adlerian philosophy of mutual respect, shared responsibility, developing competence, and winning cooperation.